Andersonnn7788/futurenotready01/README.md

 # TalentMatch
-TalentMatch is a hiring platform that provides an efficient, accurate and streamlined hiring process for employers & general companies.
+TalentMatch is an AI-powered hiring platform that provides an efficient, accurate and streamlined hiring process for employers & general companies.

 ## Team Members
 Ling Jing Jie,